danieljunco/arapp/README.md

 Ararapp it's an app that tracks the inventory of differrent devices that are rented in different companies.

+#### Motivation

+I developed this project to make use of the knowledge I acquired in this nanodegree and combine it with my frontend skills so I can build a whole app that will help to track all the diferent devices that are rented across the city.

 #### Where can I access the app?
 Arapp has been deployed to Heroku and is currently working at this link:</br>